CommonLoon102/NBloodServerSupervisor/README.md

 2. Download the Dockerfile: `wget https://raw.githubusercontent.com/CommonLoon102/NBloodServerSupervisor/master/Dockerfile --directory-prefix=supervisor`
 3. Build the Docker image: `sudo docker build --no-cache -t nblood-supervisor:latest supervisor`
 4. Navigate to your Blood 1.21 directory where you have the below files.
-The files are from stock Blood 1.21, Cryptic Passage, Death Wish 1.6.10, The Way of Ira 1.0.1, Fleshed Out 1.3
+The files are from stock Blood 1.21, Cryptic Passage, Death Wish 1.6.10 and The Way of Ira 1.0.1
 - BLOOD.INI
 - BLOOD.RFF
 - CP01.MAP-CP09.MAP